Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 If boundaries were only about language, most self-aware women would already be fine.

+They know the scripts.
+They have read the posts.
+They understand the concept.
 They may even have beautifully worded phrases saved in their notes app, waiting for the day their nervous system decides to cooperate.

 But boundary-setting often activates something deeper than language.